whiffee/Jupyter_caveman/readme.md

 __Download the VMC_PDE Code__

-Download the vmc_pde sample problem code and extract it to a directory.
+Download the __vmc_pde__ sample problem code and extract it into a directory.

 __Install the Python IDE PYZO__

-To get a quick look at the viability of the code execution platform, install the Pyzo program.
+To get a quick look at the viability of the code execution machinery, install the Pyzo program.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/install_pyzo.png" width=73% height=73%/>

 __Test the Sample Code__

-Direct testing of the sample problem using Pyzo.
+Directly test the sample problem using Pyzo.
 Open the main.py module and run it as a script.
 The data, tables, and all 19 figures should be generated.
 The figures are initially rendered as bare frames, then filled in at the end.
+Having demonstrated that the code is viable, you can move on to testing the functionality of the Jupyter version.

 __Edit the PATH__

 In the home directory there is a file called .bashrc.
 It is necessary to edit this file to get permanent effective change in the $PATH.
-The permanent change that is desired is the access to an import directory, which can hold the modules that the application will need to import as ancilaries.
-At the very end of the file place a $PATH change statement similar to the one shown in the image below.
+The permanent change that is desired is access to an import directory, which can hold the modules that the application will need to import as ancillaries.
+At the very end of the file place a $PATH change statement similar to the one shown on the last line of the image below.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/bashrc_snippet.png" width=61% height=61%/>

 __Test Jupyter Rendition__

-Right click on the target directory that was placed in the $PATH, and start Jupyter notebook from there.
-Open a notebook file such as the one included from the caveman repository.
+Right click on the target directory that was the subject of the $PATH statement in the .bashrc file, open a terminal, and start Jupyter notebook from there.
+Open a notebook file such as the one included from the caveman repository, and execute the cell containing the __vmc_pde__ test problem.
 All the output for the sample problem that was shown in Pyzo should become available.